SystemsApproach/private5g/ran.rst

 4.5 Control Loops
 -----------------

-..
-The way to tie everything together is to show the full top-to-bottom picture with the three control loops.

-   What's RRM?

 We conclude this description of RAN internals by re-visiting the sequence of steps involved in disaggregation, which as the previous three sections reveal, is being pursued in multiple tiers.
 In doing so, we tie up several loose ends, and focus attention on the resulting three control loops.

-In the first tier of disaggregation, 3GPP standards provide multiple options of how horizontal RAN splits can take place.
-Horizontal disaggregation basically splits the RAN pipeline shown in :numref:`Figure %s <fig-pipeline>` into the independently operating components shown in :numref:`Figure %s <fig-disagg1>` illustrates horizontal disaggregation of the RAN from a single base station into three distinct components: CU, DU and RU.
+In the first tier of disaggregation, 3GPP defines multiple options for how the RAN can be split and distributed, with the pipeline shown in :numref:`Figure %s <fig-pipeline>` disaggregated into the independently operating CU, DU, and RU components shown in :numref:`Figure %s <fig-disagg1>`.
 The O-RAN Alliance has selected specific disaggregation options from 3GPP and is developing open interfaces between these components.

 .. _fig-disagg1:
 .. figure:: figures/sdn/Slide7.png